marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 The idea is the same as with the query resolvers.
 The "title" and "description" arguments are licensed by the schema, these arguments are used to create a new post and update the database and then a response is generated that matches the specifications in the schema.

 > I tried bundeling all of these in with the query resolvers by getting rid of the Mutation type and extending the query type.
 That did not work.
-There is in general a distinction beween queries and mutations, but I cannot see what it is in the example code.
+There is in general a distinction beween queries and mutations, and it extends to this grouping.

 ### The routes module